The Sixth Form Curriculum

 - Leadership/Responsibility (e.g. Sports leader Award, House activities, 6th Form Committee)

 - Independent Learning (e.g. Study Skills; London Research, etc.)

 - Preparing for Work/Higher Education (Higher Education & Post-18 Planning/Work Experience/Gap Years, PSHEE, Admissions tests, etc.)

 In addition to the above all students will be able to undertake an Extended Project Qualification to complete a piece of independent research of their own choosing, if they wish.
 Beyond the curriculum there are also a large number of extracurricular opportunities for students to get involved with including: Sport, Music, Drama, Gold Duke of Edinburgh Award, Community Action and many more.

 The following A level subjects are usually offered:

-Art, Biology, Business Studies, Chemistry, Classical Civilisation, Computing, Design & Technology- Graphics, Resistant Materials and Systems & Control, Drama & Theatre Studies, Economics, English Language, English Literature, French, General Studies, Geography, German, Government & Politics, Greek (Classical), History, Latin, Mathematics & Further Mathematics, Music, Music Technology, Physics, Physical Education, Psychology, Religious Studies and Spanish.
+Art, Biology, Business Studies, Chemistry, Classical Civilisation, Computing, Design & Technology- Graphics, Resistant Materials and Systems & Control, Drama & Theatre Studies, Economics, English Language, English Literature, French, General Studies, Geography, German, Government & Politics, Greek (Classical), History, Latin, Mathematics & Further Mathematics, Music, Music Technology, Physics, Psychology, Religious Studies and Spanish.